aguaitech/Jarvis/README.md

 ## 4. Forget it

 After starting the recording, your context will gradually be collected.
 It will take some time to generate value.
 So, forget about it and focus on other tasks with peace of mind.
-MineContext will generate to-dos, prompts, summaries, and activities for you in the background.
+Jarvis will generate to-dos, prompts, summaries, and activities for you in the background.
 Of course, you can also engage in proactive Q&A through [Chat with AI].

 ## 5. Backend Debugging

-MineContext supports backend debugging, which can be accessed at `http://localhost:1733`.
+Jarvis supports backend debugging, which can be accessed at `http://localhost:1733`.

 1.View Token Consumption and Usage
 ![后台调试1](src/backend-web-1.png)